 Linden trees – also known as lime (though with no connection to the fruit) or basswood – are found across the Northern Hemisphere.

-They are robust – bending but holding – and have been known to stand for 1000 years.
+Linden trees are robust – bending but not breaking – and have been known to stand for 1000 years.

 Lime-blossom honey and perfumes are made from the tree’s flowers, and the flowers, wood and leaves have been used to treat anxiety, restlessness, stomach ailments, headache, fever and infections.